GET DIRECTV for business®

 3. Creates a sense of normalcy in an unfamiliar environment

-This is where in-room patient entertainment stops being a “nice-to-have” and becomes part of the care strategy.
+This is where in-room patient entertainment can stop being a “nice-to-have” and can play a strategic role in the patient experience.

 The solution: In-room patient entertainment